Recurrent Equilibrium Networks: Flexible Dynamic Models with Guaranteed Stability and Robustness: Introduction

-Unfortunately, even calculation of the Lipschitz constant of a feedforward (static) neural networks is NP-hard \cite{virmax2018lipschitz} and instead approximate bounds must be used.
-The tightest bound known to date is found by using quadratic constraints to construct a behavioural description of the neural network activation functions \cite{Fazlyab:2019}.
-Extending this approach to network synthesis (i.e., training new neural networks with a prescribed Lipschitz bound) is complicated by \MR{the fact that} model parameters and IQC multipliers are not jointly convex.
-In \cite{pauli2021training}, Lipschitz bounded feedforward models were trained using the Alternating Direction Method of Multipliers, and in \cite{revay2020contracting}, a convexifying implicit parametrization and an interior point method were used to train Lipschitz bounded recurrent neural networks.
-Empirically, both works suggest generalisation and robustness advantages to Lipschitz regularisation, however, the requirements to satisfy linear matrix inequalities at each iteration mean that these methods are limited to relatively small scale networks.
+Unfortunately, even calculation of the Lipschitz constant of feedforward (static) neural networks is NP-hard \cite{virmax2018lipschitz}.
+The tightest tractable bounds known to date use incremental quadratic constraints to construct a behavioural description of the neural network activation functions \cite{fazlyab2020safety}, but using these results in training is complicated by the fact that the constraints are not jointly convex in model parameters and constraint multipliers.
+In \cite{pauli2021training}, Lipschitz bounded feedforward models were trained using the Alternating Direction Method of Multipliers, and in \cite{revay2020contracting}, an a custom interior point solver were used.
+However, the requirements to satisfy linear matrix inequalities at each iteration make these methods difficult to scale.
+In \cite{wang2023direct}, the authors introduced a direct parameterization of feedforward neural networks satisfying the bounds of \cite{fazlyab2020safety}, using techniques related to the present paper.